National chain, ASE-certified network

 Pep Boys Brake Rotor Replacement Cost: Service Plus Package Pricing

 $290 to $490 per axle list, $255 to $410 after typical coupon on a sedan or compact SUV.
-36 month / 36,000 mile warranty on Service Plus.
+Lifetime brake pad replacement guarantee, plus a 12-month/12,000-mile labor warranty (24/24k on the Premium package).
 ASE-certified technicians on every install.

 Pep Boys pricing by vehicle category